PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 parameterized policies with parameters :math:`\boldsymbol{\theta}`, and :math:`D` is some distance measure.

-TRPO tackles the challenge of determining the appropriate direction and step size for actor updates, aiming to improve performance while minimizing deviations from the original actor.
-To achieve this, TRPO reformulates
-Problem :eq:`ppo-eq-1` as:
+TRPO tackles the challenge of determining the appropriate direction and step size for policy updates, aiming to improve performance while minimizing deviations from the original policy.
+To achieve this, TRPO reformulates Problem :eq:`ppo-eq-1` as:

 .. _ppo-eq-2: